apache/harmony-classlib/README.txt

             See http://www.doxygen.org

-The top-level Ant script <EXTRACT_DIR>/Harmony/build.xml has a default target which builds both the Java source and C source files.
+The top-level Ant script <EXTRACT_DIR>/make/build.xml has a default target which builds both the Java source and C source files.
 It is expected therefore that, at a minimum, a C compiler and a Java compiler be available.
-Doxygen is only necessary if generation of HTML documentation from the source code is to be carried out by invoking Ant with the "doc" target on the <EXTRACT_DIR>/Harmony/build.xml script.
-As a convenience, pre-generated HTML files are already included.
+Doxygen is only necessary if generation of HTML documentation from the source code is to be carried out by invoking Ant with the "doc" target on the <EXTRACT_DIR>/make/build.xml script.
+As a convenience, pre-generated HTML files are already stored in subversion.

 Building
 --------
 The simplest way to get started is to change directory into
-<EXTRACT_DIR>/Harmony and then type "ant" to run Apache Ant against the
+<EXTRACT_DIR>/make and then type "ant" to run Apache Ant against the
 default target of the build.xml file.
-Provided that both a C compiler and a Java compiler are available, Ant will proceed to compile all Java source beneath the <EXTRACT_DIR>/Harmony/java-src folders and all C source beneath the
+Provided that both a C compiler and a Java compiler are available, Ant will proceed to compile all Java source beneath the <EXTRACT_DIR>/java-src folders and all C source beneath the
-<EXTRACT_DIR>/Harmony/native-src folders.
+<EXTRACT_DIR>/native-src folders.

 Building Java